Create1000/Final_Project_Ironhack_July_2023/README.md

 ##### Data Cleaning

 1. I checked the information about our columns and data type.
-<li> 2.
-Null values check and delete in my case (Income: 24 values)
+2. Null values check and delete in my case (Income: 24 values)
-<li> 3.
-Delete the both columns 'Z_Revenue', 'Z_CostContact', because they have equal values and are irrelevant for the analysis.
+3. Delete the both columns 'Z_Revenue', 'Z_CostContact', because they have equal values and are irrelevant for the analysis.
-<li> 4.
-Duplicates check
+4. Duplicates check
-<li> 5.
-Remove two values Absurd and YOLO in ‘Marital_Status’.
+5. Remove two values Absurd and YOLO in ‘Marital_Status’.
-<li> 6.
-Transform ‘Dt_Customer’ to datetime and create the new column ‘Yaer’ and “Age” for customers age.
+6. Transform ‘Dt_Customer’ to datetime and create the new column ‘Yaer’ and “Age” for customers age.

 ##### Exploratory Data Analysis
-<li> 1.
-Statistics Summary
+1. Statistics Summary
-<li> 2.
-Numerical data analysis
+2. Numerical data analysis
-<li> 3.
-Categorical data analysis
+3. Categorical data analysis
-<li> 4.
-EDA for the different relationships between different variables
+4. EDA for the different relationships between different variables
-<li> 5.
-Features correlation (matrix)
+5. Features correlation (matrix)

-#### Tableau
+#### Visualization with Tableau

-Link to the tableau you can find here
+Link to the Tableau you can find here

 #### Dataset Used
 Customer Personality Analysis: